bushku/APCSP_1/_pages/01_frontend.md

 ### Code in this Sub Menu
 - Tutorial: This is a Jupyter Notebook built using the JavaScript kernel.
 This provides a few fundamentals of JavaScript language.
 Pull this file into VSCode and explore the fundamentals of the language.
+- Bash Blog - This is a jupyter notebook for installation checks.

 ### Frontend Web Development Overview